French toast: Asia

-Hong Kong–style French toast (西多士 (western toast)) is typically prepared by combining multiple slices of bread with peanut butter or fruit jam filling, then dipping in beaten egg and deep frying.
-It is served with butter, and topped with condensed milk, golden syrup or honey.
+Hong Kong–style French toast (西多士 (western toast)) is two slices of bread filled with peanut butter or fruit jam, dipped in beaten egg, then fried.
+It is served with butter and topped with condensed milk, golden syrup or honey.
 It is a typical offering in cha chaan teng (Hong Kong–style diners or teahouses).
-Other types of filling that can be found are meat floss, kaya jam, ham, or beef satay.
+Other fillings are meat floss, kaya jam, ham, or beef satay.Through the years, cha chaan tengs and tea stalls have developed more elaborate variations of Hong Kong–style French toast.
+Modern versions may use Nutella, custard, taro and black sesame as toppings, as well as fillings such as red bean paste, Ovaltine and pork floss, and salted-egg "Golden Lava".